Active in Washington, D.C.

-- Image Gallery items from other collections related to Gilliam, Sam
+- Image and Media Gallery items from other collections related to Gilliam, Sam

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Sam Gilliam, 1984 Sept.
 18, Archives of American Art, Smithsonian Institution.